-She recommended that I participate in the Ovarian Cancer Screening Program through the James Graham Brown Cancer Center/University of Louisville.
-See, I had both ovarian and breast cancer on my mom’s side (mom’s sister died from OVCA, other had breast cancer) and she believed that the Screening Program’s annual ultrasounds and blood tests would help.
+She recommended that I participate in the Ovarian Cancer Screening Program through the James Graham Brown Cancer Center/the University of Louisville.
+I had both ovarian and breast cancer on my mom’s side (mom’s sister died from OVCA, other had breast cancer) and she believed that the screening program’s annual ultrasounds and blood tests would help.
 In addition to my lovely genes from my mom, my father is also a two-time colon cancer survivor.
-What a great gene pool!

-My back ached a lot from an accident at home (my doggie tripped me) but I went ahead and scheduled the screening after my monthly cycle.
-After the TVUS (trans-vaginal ultrasound), I was told that if anything was found that I’d be called.
+My back ached a lot from an accident at home (my doggie tripped me), but I went ahead and scheduled the screening after my monthly cycle.
+After the TVUS (transvaginal ultrasound), I was told that if anything was found that I’d be called.

 After more discussion, I decided to call my GYN’s office and see what I should do.
-I talked with a nurse who called me back after a conversation with my doc, and I was scheduled for another US and CA-125.
-In the mean time, I had my third US at the Brown Cancer Center and “it”, the mass – now being called a tumor – was still there, same size, same place.
+I talked with a nurse who called me back after a conversation with my doctor, and I was scheduled for another ultrasound and CA-125.
+In the meantime, I had my third ultrasound at the Brown Cancer Center and “it”, the mass – now being called a tumor – was still there; same size, same place.

 July 5, I had the procedures.
 She did take the left ovary and tube, cleaned out my uterus, and ablated endometriosis in my pelvis.
-Everything looked good, she told my family.
-Two days later, my doc on vacation, the pathology report came in and an office clerk called me to tell me it wasn’t good – I had both ovarian and uterine cancers – both primary cancers.
+She told my family everything looked good.
+Two days later, while my doctor was on vacation, the pathology report came in and an office clerk called me to tell me it wasn’t good – I had both ovarian and uterine cancers – both primary cancers.
 They had already made me an appointment with a GYN ONC for the following week.

 July 18 was my staging surgery and I couldn’t have gotten better news.
 No spread to other organs, cancer was confined to my pelvis.
-I had 2 ports placed in August and later that month I began the first of my six Taxol and Cisplatin IV/IP chemo treatments.
+I had two ports placed in August and later that month I began the first of my six Taxol and Cisplatin IV/IP chemo treatments.